Instagram/MonkeyType/doc/configuration.rst

   .. method:: code_filter() -> CodeFilter

-    Should return the :ref:`code filter <codefilters>` that categorizes traced functions into ones you are interested in (so their traces should be stored) and ones you aren't (their traces will be ignored).
+    Return the :ref:`code filter <codefilters>` that categorizes traced functions into ones you are interested in (so their traces should be stored) and ones you aren't (their traces will be ignored).

     If you don't override, returns ``None``, meaning all traces will be stored.
     This will probably include a lot of standard-library and third-party